QuarkChain/bench_kvdb/doc/paper.md

 Note: All experiments were conducted on Pebble v1.1.5.
 Read-path behavior, filter layout, or caching behavior may differ in Pebble v2+ and should be evaluated separately.

+All benchmark code, Pebble instrumentation, and raw experiment logs are publicly available at [bench_kvdb](https://github.com/QuarkChain/bench_kvdb) for reproducibility.

 #### Dataset
 | Dataset                    | Small            | Medium         | Large           |
 |----------------------------|------------------|----------------|-----------------|